skatsubo/syncthing-android-no-neon/README.md

 # A syncthing wrapper for old Android ARMv7 devices without NEON

-Aimed for old devices such as Samsung Galaxy Tab 8.9 GT-P7300 from 2011 which based on NVidia Tegra 2 (ARMv7 without NEON instruction set):
+Aimed at old ARMv7 devices without NEON instruction set (such as Samsung Galaxy Tab 8.9 GT-P7300 from 2011 which is based on Nvidia Tegra 2).

+Basically, there are just two changes compared to the upstream:

-- it uses older NDK r23 to support non-NEON builds
+- switched to older NDK r23 to support non-NEON builds
-- it adds `-mfpu=vfpv3-d16` to the armv7 compiler flags to match Tegra 2 capabilities
+- added `-mfpu=vfpv3-d16` to the armv7 compiler flags to match Tegra 2 capabilities

 ## Build and install